Lorik Cana: 2012–13: Rising with De Biasi

 Albania become a more dangerous opponent during the 2014 FIFA World Cup qualification under management of Gianni De Biasi.
-With Cana as captain, Albania was at one point second on the group with 4 matches remaining but the team didn't maintain the form and eventually finished 5th with 11 points.
+With Cana as captain, Albania was at one point second on the group with 4 matches remaining but the team did not maintain the form and eventually finished 5th with 11 points.
 Albania reached some impressive results however, like winning 1–0 at home versus Slovenia, the first ever win against them, and achieving a historic 1–0 win against Norway.

 Cana was included in the best XI of the players that missed out at the 2014 FIFA World Cup final stages because of failing to qualify with their national team.

 2014–16: Record breaking caps and UEFA Euro 2016 glory

 Cana started the UEFA Euro 2016 qualifying campaign by playing the full 90 minutes in an historical 1–0 away victory against Portugal.
 It was also the first ever win against Portugal.
 Later on 14 October during the delicate match versus Serbia, Cana wrestled a Serbian fan to the ground.
-The fan, who had previously hit Bekim Balaj with a chair, bit Cana's finger and tried to cut it with his teeth.
-Cana reported that he got injured by it.
+The fan had previously hit Bekim Balaj with a chair, bit Cana's finger and tried to cut it with his teeth.
+Cana reported that he had been injured by this.
 After the match, Cana, along with Taulant Xhaka, were declared honorary citizens from the mayor of the city of Mitrovica, Kosovo, for the bravery shown in protecting national symbols.
 Cana received a similar award by the city of Bajram Curri in northern Albania.

 In the last qualifying match versus Armenia, Albania had only one way to secure direct qualification and that was to win at the Vazgen Sargsyan Republican Stadium.
 Cana captained Albania as they achieved a historic 3–0 win which clinched them second place in Group I and a spot to the UEFA Euro 2016 which was Albania's first ever appearance at a major men's football tournament.

 On 21 May 2016, Cana was named in Albania's preliminary 27-man squad for UEFA Euro 2016, and in Albania's final 23-man UEFA Euro 2016 squad on 31 May.

 Cana captained Albania in their opening Group A match against Switzerland.
 He was booked early on for a foul on Blerim Džemaili before becoming the first player to be sent off in the tournament just before half-time, receiving his marching orders after handling the ball outside the box.
 He got returned to play as a substitute for Migjen Basha in the 83rd minute against Romania in an Albania's historical 1–0 win with a goal scored by Armando Sadiku.
 Albania finished the group in third place with three points and a goal difference of –2, ranking last of the third-placed teams.